 Thank you to Lenka Cathersides for the following research.

-William Edward Drewett married Alice Elizabeth Ann Turner, by Banns, on the 20th of March 1910 in the Parish of St Mark, Victoria Park, London.
-At the time of the marriage, William Edward was working as a printer and Alice Elizabeth Ann Turner was a nurse maid.
+William married Alice Elizabeth Ann Turner, on 20th March 1910 at St Mark’s church, Victoria Park, London.
+At the time of the marriage, William was working as a printer and Alice was a nurse maid.
 The couple lived at 57 Morris Road.
 Alice was born in the 1st quarter of 1887 in Kingsland, London to builder Edward Charles Turner.

 William Edward Drewett died on the 2nd of February 1919 of double pneumonia at the Military Hospital Mile End in London.

 He is buried at the Brookwood Military Cemetery, near Woking, Surrey.
 His grave reference number is: VI.E.8.
 The headstone reads: ‘Gone but not Forgotten’.

-William’s wife received £24 and 9d on the 2nd of September 1919 in Soldier’s Effects.
+William’s wife received £24 and 9d on 2nd September 1919 in Soldier’s Effects.
 She lived at 29 Duro Street, Fairfield Road, Bow.

-Son of Walter Drewett and Sarah Ann Drewett nee Headington|
+|Son of||Walter Drewett and Sarah Ann Drewett nee Headington|

-Regiment 94th Field Ambulance.
+|Regiment||94th Field Ambulance.
 Royal Army Medical Corps|

 |Place of Death||Military Hospital, Mile End, London|

 |Cause of Death||Double pneumonia|